Caring for your daughter

 As a full boarding school, we understand that raising a child is not something that parents and school do separately.
 A girl’s academic success goes hand in hand with her happiness and health, and as a close-knit community, we are able to keep a close eye on both.
 Our pastoral system looks after the girls 24 hours a day, and is particularly geared towards ensuring that they have a healthy balance in their lives of work, exercise, and rest, as well as plenty of other opportunities for stimulating the mind, cementing friendships, and nourishing the soul.

 Every girl is in one of the five houses from Year 7 to the Lower Sixth.
 Each house is run by a Head of House who lives on site with her family, and who oversees all aspects of a girl's academic, co-curricular and personal development, supported by a team of tutors.
 The Head of House is the main point of contact for parents.
-In their final exam year, the girls move into the new Mary Breen Courtyard, which has its own Head of House and other residential staff.
+In their final exam year, the girls move into the recently built Mary Breen Courtyard, which has its own Head of House and other residential staff.

 The Heads of House have their offices in the heart of the school and are available to the girls throughout the day and evening, as well as on weekends.
 They host house teas in their homes for small groups of girls, as well as house suppers in the refectory, and organise our amazing programme of weekend activities.